westurner/provis/docs/roadmap.rst

 Remote Filesystems
 +++++++++++++++++++
-While remote filesystem access is mostly the wrong pattern for production, for development, it's nice to be able to work in local Gvim with synchronous reads and writes on a networked filesystem; though, arguably, the correct deployment pattern is a commit/push CI hook.
+While remote filesystem access is mostly the wrong pattern for production, for development, it's nice to be able to work in local GVim with synchronous reads and writes on a networked filesystem; though, arguably, the correct deployment pattern is a commit/push CI hook.